Appalachian State Mountaineers football: 2019 North Carolina Tar Heels

 On September 21, 2019, the Mountaineers defeated North Carolina.
 Appalachian entered the game as a 3-point underdog against UNC and their returning coach Mack Brown.
 UNC opened the game with a long kick off return followed by a one play touchdown to take the lead 7–0.
-App State responded with 20 unanswered points including a Demetrius Taylor fumble recovery for a touchdown and Darrynton Evans rushing touchdown set up by Demtrius Taylor's interception.
+App State responded with 20 unanswered points including a Demetrius Taylor fumble recovery for a touchdown and Darrynton Evans rushing touchdown set up by Demetrius Taylor's interception.
 UNC came back to cut the halftime score to 27–17 in favor of Appalachian State.

 UNC scored first in the 3rd quarter to cut the lead to 27–24.
 The Mountaineers responded with a four-play touchdown drive capped with Darrynton Evans' 3rd rushing touchdown of the game.
 UNC scored again in the 4th quarter and kept Appalachian's offense in check, bringing the score to 34–31 Mountaineers in the final minutes.
 With 40 seconds left UNC drove down the field and lined up to attempt a 56-yard field with 5 seconds left.
 App State linebacker Akeem Davis-Gaither burst through the line and tipped the ball to solidify the Mountaineer victory.